-It is proposed to extend the existing dwelling to the front and rear.
+It is proposed to extend the existing dwelling to the rear.

-The proposals are within influencing distance of several trees and so some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure they are not detrimentally affected during works.
+The proposals are within influencing distance of a mature, protected Oak and so some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure it is not detrimentally affected during works.

-The relationship between the proposal and trees is sustainable and will not result in any unreasonable pressure to carry out inappropriate tree works.
+The relationship between the proposal and tree is sustainable and will not result in any unreasonable pressure to carry out inappropriate tree works.

-If the proposal is implemented in accordance with the recommendations laid out in this report, neither the trees or wider landscape will be adversely affected.
+If the proposal is implemented in accordance with the recommendations laid out in this report, neither the tree or wider landscape will be adversely affected.